adelezaini/GEO9300-Gap-Busters/README.md

 **Ahlbäck, M., Ånes, E.W., & Zaini, A.** (2024). *Mind the Gap!
 A Comparative Analysis of Machine Learning Methods for Gap-Filling Micrometeorological Data.* GEO9300: Geophysical Data Science, University of Oslo.

+## Contributing

+🚧 Any contribution is welcome!
+Please open [pull requests](https://github.com/adelezaini/GEO9300-Gap-Busters/pulls) or use the [issue tracker](https://github.com/adelezaini/GEO9300-Gap-Busters/issues) to report, comment and suggest.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+📋 The code is released under the terms of the [MIT Licence](https://opensource.org/licenses/MIT).
+See the file [LICENSE.md](https://github.com/adelezaini/GEO9300-Gap-Busters/blob/master/LICENSE.md).